singer / songwriter / band leader / multi-instrumentalist / recording engineer / producer / videographer

 Miller had formal training in piano and clarinet during grade school, playing in school concert bands.
 At age twelve however, with Beatle-mania in full swing, he began to quickly pursue the new R&R music of the time; Syd Barrett’s PINK FLOYD, JIMI HENDRIX, PROCAL HAREM, SOFT MACHINE, CAPTAIN BEEFHEART & HIS MAGIC BAND, SILVER APPLES, SRC and THE MC-5 to name a few.

-One fateful night, Laurence and his two teen brothers Roger and Ben, found themselves in the basement improvising in high energy free form R&R. This so inspired the three that they set out to form an original band, FREAK TRIO with the full intent to produce ground breaking "space music".
+One fateful night, Laurence and his two teen brothers Roger and Ben, found themselves in the basement improvising in high energy free form R&R. This so inspired the three that they set out to form an original band with the full intent to produce truly ground breaking music.
 By 1969 a trumpeter was added (Harold Kirtchen ~ brother to Commander Cody of the Lost Planet Airmen of Hot Rod Lincoln fame), now calling themselves SPROTON LAYER.
 Their final recording in 1970, "With Magnetic Fields Disrupted", was later released in 1991 on New Alliance Records, a subsidy of SST, receiving rave reviews.
-More recordings have been dislodged from the archives (1969 to 1971) with plans for another release in 2011.
+This collection was remastered and rereleased in 2013 by Germany's WORLD OF SOUND RECORDS with strong reviews, supported by select performances in Ann Arbor/Detroit and Boston/NYC.
+More recordings have since been dislodged from the archives (1969 to 1971) with plans for a 2nd volume release in 2017.

 Sadly, R&R devolved back into the mainstream as jocks and hillbillies began smoking dope and dropping acid.
 Discouraged then as the 70's progressed, Laurence threw himself into contemporary orchestral music, free-form jazz, and music college.
 During his discontented experience in school, Miller continued to write, working with instrumental horn oriented ensembles focusing on open ended improvisation.
 His signature at the time was to use musical notation mixed with "staff art" to express his original ideas.
 With the advent of sound on sound multi track processing, Laurence was able to experiment with his compositions, all by his lonesome.
 He became comfortable with this recording process and managed to document many works, crude as they were.
-First thru the simple 2-track method using both channels of a stereo tape deck, learning the art of doubling vocal tracks, and later learning the ins & outs of sound on sound, as mentioned.
-A facinating documentary collection of these solo tapes can be found on his absurd 2002 release, "Turn a Left, and Down the Hall".
+First thru the simple 2-track method using both channels of a stereo tape deck, learning the art of doubling vocal tracks, and later figuring the ins & outs of sound on sound, as mentioned.
+A documentary collection of these solo tapes can be found on his absurd 2002 release, "Turn a Left, and Down the Hall".
+(NOTE: By mid 80's Laurence learned to produce full multitrack solo recordings using 4 & 8 track analogue machines, documenting his music again, by himself.
+A learning curve he continues to roll out today.)

 By 1976, as interest in college waned, Laurence moved back home and formed a psychedlic noise band called EMPOOL.
+NOTE: Empool had it's own counterpart magazine by the name of EMPOOL III.
 It was this NE-side A2 band that melted into the SW-side A2 band, Destroy All Monsters, which later made history with Ron Asheton and Michael Davis.
+An official LP is slated for release on FEEDING TUBE RECORDS, 2017.

-NOTE: In 1978, Laurence met Donna Sevakis and by 1979 were well on their way creating a family together.
-Despite their rough domestic terrain, there were successes shared in the process, including three beautiful daughters, Tara, Ashia, and Brittany.
-Another child, a wonderful son named Brenten, was fostered later in another relationship of Donna's, after she and Laurence went their separate ways.
-Donna's voice is heard on the title cut of XANADU'S "Blackout in the City".
+In 1978, Laurence met the late Donna Sevakis and by 1979 they were well on their way creating a family together.
+Despite their rough domestic terrain, there were successes shared in the process, including three beautiful daughters; Tara, Ashia, and Brittany.
+Another child, Brenten, was fostered later in another relationship of Donna's after she and Laurence went their separate ways in 1983.
+NOTE: Donna's voice is heard on the title cut of XANADU'S "Blackout in the City".

 Laurence continued working with his twin brother during the first half of the 80's, co-leading Ann Arbor’s post-punk bands THE SAME BAND, THE OTHER BAND, and NON-FICTION.
 NON-FICTION, a well rehearsed power-trio mixing hard pop with the avant-garde, was one of 12 bands picked for Ann Arbor’s 1st compilation LP “Cruzin’ Ann Arbor” (1982).
 This featured a song written by Laurence entitled Walkie-Talkie and received favorable reviews nationwide.
 In 1984, after reaching local notoriety, co-billing with such bands as DREAM SINDICATE and THE REPLACEMENTS, NON-FICTION released a half-live half-studio double LP cassette called "Walking Sideways, Talking Backwards", considered by The Metro Times as “...best local release of the year!..”
 The band, disheartened by local club politics, then broke up in Spring 1985.